• Skip to main content

 • Lentils: see details below.

-• Soy sauce and vegetarian Worcestershire sauce: add more depth of flavour.
+• Soy sauce and balsamic vinegar: add more depth of flavour.

 • Vegetarian parmesan.